Ashton-Tate: Sale to Borland (1991)

-Any one of these would have been a surmountable problem, but combined they brought about the swift decline of the company.

-Ashton-Tate's dependence on dBASE is understandable.
-It was one of the earliest killer applications in the CP/M world, along with WordStar and (on other platforms) VisiCalc, and was able to make the transition to the IBM PC to maintain its dominance.
-Its success alone is what created and sustained the company through the first nine years.
-However, the overreliance on dBASE for revenue had a catastrophic effect on the company when dBASE IV sales tanked.

-In the end, the poor quality and extremely late release of dBASE IV drove existing customers away and kept new ones from accepting it.
-This loss of revenue for the cash cow was too much for the company to bear, and combined with management missteps, eventually led to the sale to the upstart Borland International.

 Non-dBASE products

 Through the mid-1980s Esber increasingly looked to diversify the company's holdings, and purchased a number of products to roll into the Ashton-Tate lineup.
 By and large most of these acquisitions failed and did not result in the revenue expected.
 This experience is another illustration of the difficulty of integrating acquired companies and products in a rapidly changing technological market.

 Friday!

-Friday was a product conceived during the David Cole era at Ashton-Tate.
+Friday! was a product developed by Jim Lewis - he brought it to Ashton Tate and David Cole signed him up to complete development.
 Named after Robinson Crusoe's man Friday, because, by using the program, one could supposedly "get everything done by Friday!", this was a simple personal information manager (PIM) program written around 1983, years before that acronym became popular.
-It used a customized version of dBASE II, predating the dBASE III product.
-Several design flaws surfaced in beta-testing that required a major design and rewriting of code.
-These changes were made in-house by Jim Lewis who soon after joined Ashton-Tate as a lead developer and product manager.
-After a significant advertising campaign and modest interest, Friday! was eventually withdrawn from the market.
+It was programmed using the dBASE programming language which made it run slowly.
+Several design flaws surfaced in beta-testing that required a major redesign and rewriting of code which Lewis completed rapidly.
+These changes were made in-house by Jim Lewis soon after he joined Ashton-Tate as a lead developer and product manager.
+After a significant advertising campaign and strong channel sales and momentum, Friday was neglected by the Dev group headed up by Harvery Jeane - he did not allow resources to be applied to convert the program to a compiled version that would operate faster or to fix bugs.
+As a result the early momentum dissipated and Friday! was eventually withdrawn from the market.
 (See also, Microsoft Bob.)